DavidBrave/David-Brave-Website-old3/README.md

 # David-Brave-Website

-My personal website, made with Laravel 11.
-This is the third iteration, and hopefully the last.
-Third time's a charm?
+My personal Website.
+Made with :
+- Laravel 11.22.0

+Requirement to edit (?)
+- Composer version 2.7.8
+- PHP 8.2.12

+*Don't forget to make this more informational later.